theramiyer/blog/content/posts/2020/2020-06-24-prevent-covid-19.md

 ### Taking vitamin C to prevent the disease

 According to a study, vitamin C helps regulate your immune system when given along with corticosteroids, when treating overwhelming infections[^f0d1527c].
-This has no relation to the specific case of <span class='small-caps'>COVID-19</span>.
-As of June 27, 2020, no evidence exists to suggest that vitamin C helps in treatment or prevention of <span class='small-caps'>COVID-19</span>[^1fa7f00b].
+This has no relation to the specific case of {{< smallcaps "COVID-19" >}}.
+As of June 27, 2020, no evidence exists to suggest that vitamin C helps in treatment or prevention of {{< smallcaps "COVID-19" >}}[^1fa7f00b].

 Also remember that taking too much vitamin C can lead to kidney stones.